The best Christmas markets in the UK

 Edinburgh famously pulls out all the stops for Hogmanay – but that doesn’t mean the Scottish capital scrimps when it comes to Christmas.
 The entire city looks like something out of a festive movie come December, with the majority of its decorations and seasonal attractions concentrated around its two major shopping streets.

-11. Newcastle Christmas Market
+9. Newcastle Christmas Market

-12. When: 16th November – 22nd December
+10. When: 15th November – 23rd December

 Heading to the North East this festive season?
 Don’t miss Newcastle Christmas Market.
-Set to be bigger and better than 2023, Newcastle is home to a wonderful Christmas extravaganza in mid-November.
+Set to be bigger and better than 2024, Newcastle is home to a wonderful Christmas extravaganza in mid-November.
 The spectacular stalls will be back with a focus on local vendors selling amazing gifts and delicious goodies.

 Credit: Newcastle Gateshead Initiative

-13. Glasgow Winterfest Christmas Market
+11. Glasgow Winterfest Christmas Market

-Where: St. Enoch Square, George Square
+Where: St. Enoch Square, Glasgow Green

 Alongside the market stalls, there’ll be plenty of Christmassy activities to get involved in.
 Ride the big wheel for views across the city, skate the glorious ice rink for memories that will last a lifetime, and if you’re feeling particularly carefree, join the silent disco to let go and truly get in the Christmas spirit.
+There's also the world's first solar-powered observation wheel at the Glasgow Christmas market and it's not only the first unveiled in the UK but the first of its kind in the world!

-15. Sheffield Christmas Market
+13. Sheffield Christmas Market

-16. When: 14th November – 24th December
+14. When: 13th November – 24th December

 For a Christmas market that truly demonstrates the community spirit of its host city, Sheffield is a must.
-With local traders selling their wares across more than 50 log cabins, the Sheffield Christmas Market is the perfect place to pick up unique and locally sourced festive gifts for loved ones.
-Alongside the stalls, you’ll find three buzzing alpine bars where you can warm up with hot chocolate or treat yourself to something stronger – it is Christmas after all!
+With local traders selling their wares across more than 60 log cabins, the Sheffield Christmas Market is the perfect place to pick up unique and locally sourced festive gifts for loved ones.
+Alongside the stalls, you’ll find four buzzing alpine bars where you can warm up with hot chocolate or treat yourself to something stronger – it is Christmas after all!

 For family trips, be sure to take a ride on the Big Wheel.
 And if your little ones have a visit to Santa on their wish list, the man himself will be there – head to his Grotto for a magical meet and greet.

-17. Durham Christmas Festival
+15. Durham Christmas Festival

-18. When: 6th December – 8th December
+16. When: 5th December – 7th December

 Where: Durham Market Hall, Palace Green, Durham Market Place